citp/privacy-policy-historical/l/ld/lds/ldsmag.com.md

 **Our Identity and How to Contact Us**

 This site is solely owned and operated by Scot and Maurine Proctor.
-Users can contact us via e-mail at: [feedback@meridianmagazine.com ](mailto:feedback@meridianmagazine.com) or through a regular snail-mail address here: Meridian Magazine P.O.
-Box 94 Fairfax Station, VA 22039.
+Users can contact us via e-mail at: [feedback@meridianmagazine.com ](mailto:feedback@meridianmagazine.com) or through a regular snail-mail address here: Meridian Magazine 409 N. Country Manor Lane Alpine, UT 84004.
 Users are welcome to send a message detailing any questions or concerns.

 **Double Opt-In Subscriber Base**